oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/fmw-domain/_index.md

 The following prerequisites must be handled prior to running the create domain script:

 * Make sure the WebLogic Kubernetes Operator is running.
-* The operator requires FMW Infrastructure 12.2.1.3.0 with patch 29135930 applied.
+* The operator requires FMW Infrastructure 12.2.1.3.0 with patch 29135930 applied or FMW Infrastructure 12.2.1.4.0.
 For details on how to obtain or create the image, refer to [FMW Infrastructure domains]({{< relref "/userguide/managing-domains/fmw-infra/_index.md#obtaining-the-fmw-infrastructure-docker-image" >}}).
 * Create a Kubernetes namespace for the domain unless you intend to use the default namespace.
 * In the same Kubernetes namespace, create the Kubernetes persistent volume (PV) where the domain home will be hosted, and the Kubernetes persistent volume claim (PVC) for the domain.
 For samples